microdotblog/snippets/README.md

 This library requires a deployment target of iOS 10.0 or greater.

+### Swift and Objective-C
+This library is written entirely in Swift but has been made compatible with Objective-C calling applications.

 ### Cocoapods

 Micro.blog framework is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your `Podfile`: